juliatok/WebDev_Project/README.md

     - Enhancing the ability to view the blog post author's profile, including all their blogposts.

-    - Other minor code improvements for enhanced functionality.
-    -
 ### Lenni Liukkonen

 #### Sprint 1